nusrobomaster/Dart-FYP/docs/Z Dart Robot - Electrical & Software.md

 ### 7.1.3 Design Methodology

-Given these constraints, the **critical function prototyping methodology** was selected to prioritise integration validation.
-This approach:
+Given the above constraints, the **critical function prototyping methodology** was selected to prioritise integration validation.
+This approach tackle each constraint by:

-1. Verifies core subsystem interfaces early, reducing integration uncertainty and confirming module interoperability before full-system development.
+1. Verifying core subsystem interfaces early, reducing integration uncertainty and confirming module interoperability before full-system development.
-2. Restricts the prototype to essential functions, preventing premature expenditure on modules that may later face integration issues.
+2. Restricting the prototype to essential functions, preventing premature expenditure on modules that may later face integration issues.
-3. Enables early evaluation of sensing and actuation paths, providing direct data on integration limits related to precision and accuracy.
+3. It isolates the key components that must operate reliably at speed and allows early tuning of those elements, while providing data such as the required band force and corresponding band length needed to hit the target.
-4. Allows electrical–mechanical interface work to proceed using interim or simplified actuation while the final motor selection is pending.
+4. Allowing electrical–mechanical interface work to proceed using interim or simplified actuation while the final motor selection is pending.

 ---

 ## 7.2 Design of functional prototype {#func-prototype}

 ### 7.2.1 Design Specifications

+The design specifications were drafted based on the critical function prototype methodology, focusing only on the parameters needed to validate subsystem integration and core functionality.

 <br>